 - Pros: Highly resistant to urine spots.
 Very drought-tolerant and requires less water than grass.
 Stays green all summer.
 It’s soft and comfortable.
 It also naturally fertilizes the surrounding soil, which can actually help your existing grass become healthier.

-Best For: Mixing into an existing lawn to make it far more durable and resistant to yellow spots.
+Best For: Mixing into an existing lawn to make it more durable and less prone to yellow spots.
 A lawn with a 20-40% mix of micro-clover is a tough, low-maintenance, and eco-friendly solution for most family dogs.

 2. Creeping Thyme (The Fragrant & Hardy Choice)

 Why It Works: For a tough, low-growing, and beautifully fragrant option in a sunny spot, creeping thyme is a winner.
-It forms a dense, carpet-like mat that can withstand light to moderate foot traffic from paws.
+It forms a dense, carpet-like mat that can withstand light to moderate paw traffic.
 As a bonus, it releases a lovely, pleasant scent when it’s walked upon.
 It is a hardy perennial that requires very little care once established.

 Pros & Cons: